What does a carbon border adjustment do and why have it?

-At the same time, many politicians and industry are keeping a wary eye on the EU’s plans, criticising that new trade disputes could be triggered if a CBAM should penalise US companies for not having a carbon price when they are reducing emissions through other measures.
+At the same time, many politicians and industry in the U.S. are keeping a wary eye on the EU’s plans, arguing that new trade disputes could be triggered if a CBAM should penalise U.S. companies for not having a carbon price when they are reducing emissions through other measures.

 California and Quebec are the only two regions in the world that actually have a CBAM in place.
 Electricity traders have to surrender allowances when importing electricity into these jurisdictions.

-What do European and German industries think about a carbon border tax?
+What do European and German industries think about a carbon border adjustment?

 European industries’ perception of a carbon border fee depends very much on the type of industry and the design of a carbon tax.
-German industry association BDI has complained that too little is known about the actual design of the border adjustment that the Commission is preparing.
-In general, the BDI agrees with the notion that a stricter European climate regime will need a carbon border tax, as the system of free allocations would not suffice to prevent carbon leakage.
+German industry association BDI agrees with the notion that a stricter European climate regime will need a carbon border adjustment, as the system of free allocations would not suffice to prevent carbon leakage.
 Their biggest fear is retaliation measures by trading partners.
-They also stress that the system of free allocations under the EU ETS must under no circumstances be substituted by a carbon border fee.
+They also stress that the system of free allocations under the EU ETS must under no circumstances be substituted by a carbon border payment.

 The German Chemicals Industry Association (VCI) strongly opposed the idea of a CBAM, saying the “risks and burdens that come with carbon border adjustments by far outweigh the opportunities.”
 The export-oriented chemicals industry would bear the brunt of trading partners responding with “tough countermeasures.”
 Defining the CO2 content of products would be costly and would require the disclosure of sensitive information.
 “Carbon border adjustment must not replace existing instruments to prevent carbon leakage (free allocation, indirect cost compensation).
 These must be maintained and expanded even if carbon border adjustment should be introduced – because only these instruments protect competitiveness for exporters,” they write.

-The Association of German Chambers of Industry and Commerce (DIHK) and the German Engineering Federation (VDMA) both voice the concern that distortions in trade flows would negatively affect the competitiveness of companies that process products subject to a carbon border tax.
-The German economy, which is highly dependent on international trade, would particularly stand to suffer, the DIHK argues.
+The Association of German Chambers of Industry and Commerce (DIHK) and the German Engineering Federation (VDMA) both voiced the concern that distortions in trade flows would negatively affect the competitiveness of companies that process products subject to a carbon border adjustment.
+The German economy, which is highly dependent on international trade, would particularly stand to suffer, the DIHK argued.

 The organisation Fertilizers Europe is in favour of a carbon border levy that arises from the difference between the product (e.g. ammonia, fertilizers) benchmark set in the EU ETS and the actual carbon intensity of imported products.